Authentication

 - the name of the route (e.g. "South-West"),

-- the theoretical arrival times at the destination,
+- theoretical arrival times at destination,

 - the statuses of your different missions,